-To this day, PEP has contributed to building the scientific expertise of nearly 780 developing country researchers, through the support of 242 projects in 56 developing and emerging economies – mostly in Africa, Asia and Latin America, but also in Eastern Europe and the Middle-East.
-In 2016, about 11,000 researchers and policy advocates had registered on the PEP website - i.e. to participate in and follow PEP news and activities.
-See PEP geographic coverage
+To this day, PEP has contributed to building the scientific expertise of nearly 787 developing country researchers, through the support of 256 projects in 58 developing countries – mostly in Africa, Asia and Latin America, but also in Eastern Europe and the Middle-East.
+In 2016, over 12,000 people had registered on the PEP website, i.e. to participate in and follow PEP news and activities.

 The geographic scope of PEP activities, combined with a "networking" type of organizational structure, provide a unique opportunity for local-based, and usually isolated, Southern researchers to share and learn from experience with international peers.

 International non-profit organization